positive-response/jpetGeant/docs/PARAMETERS.md

  `/jpetmc/source/nema/mixed`
 * Set weight of a given nema point, when simulating all points:
  /jpetmc/source/nema/mixed/setWeight [point] [weight - int from 0 to infty, when 0 is removing given point]`
+* Set mean lifetime of a given nema point, when simulating all points:
+ /jpetmc/source/nema/mixed/setLifetime [point] [lifetime - int from 0 to infty]`
 * set parameters of gamma beam:
  `/jpetmc/source/gammaBeam/setEnergy setPosition setMomentum`
 * set parameters of the isotope source, shape, if cylinder: radius, z-lenght (half):